zhouxiaomao/python-chirp/README.rst

 * Implement request API

-  * A request send a request as message and return the answer to that request
+  * Send a request as message and return the answer to that request

 2018-03-21 - 1.1.2b0
 --------------------